Ayoolaaguda/Analysis-of-Food-Price-Volatility-in-Nigeria/README.md

 3. Provide Actionable Insights: Offer Practical recommendations for stakeholders to manage risk and capitalize on opportunities arising from price flunctuations.

 Methodology:
-Data Source: National Bureau of Statistics (Nigeria) Analytical Tools: MySql, Microsoft Excel
+Data Source: National Bureau of Statistics (Nigeria).
+Analytical Tools: MySql, Microsoft Excel.
-Visulaization Tools: Microsoft Excel, Tableau
+Visulaization Tools: Microsoft Excel, Tableau.

-THrough comprehensive data analysis and visualization, this project provides valuable insights into the food price landscape in Nigeria, helping stakeholders navigate the complexities of a volatile market.
+Through comprehensive data analysis and visualization, this project provides valuable insights into the food price landscape in Nigeria, helping stakeholders navigate the complexities of a volatile market.